comp-imaging-sci/hallucinations-tomo-recon/README.md

 # hallucinations-tomo-recon
-Codes related to the paper "On hallucinations in tomographic imaging"
+Codes related to the paper "On hallucinations in tomographic image reconstruction" by Bhadra et al.: https://arxiv.org/pdf/2012.00646.pdf